 Chapter 3 Research

 My research interests are in Computer Science Education and pedagogy.
-(Fincher and Robins 2019; Biggs and Tang 2011; Fry, Ketteridge, and Marshall 2014) I’m interested in methods that can deliver outstanding learning and student experience using innovative techniques like vertical tutoring, industrial mentoring, live music, working with schools, editing Wikipedia and more.
+(Fincher and Robins 2019; Biggs and Tang 2011; Fry, Ketteridge, and Marshall 2014) I’m interested in methods that can improve learning and student experience using techniques like coding your future, journal clubbing, industrial mentoring, live music, working with schools, editing Wikipedia and more.

-Computer Science has only been taught to undergraduates in the UK for 50 short years (Brackenbury 2005), so there’s lots of open questions about how to teach both the practical and theoretical aspects of the subject.
+Computer Science has only been taught to undergraduates in the UK for 50 short years (Brackenbury 2005; Hawthorne et al. 2019), so there’s lots of open questions about how to teach the practical, theoretical and professional aspects of the subject.
 To that end:

-- I’m an active member of the Association for Computing Machinery (ACM) Special Interest Group (SIG) in Computer Science Education (SIGCSE.org).
+- I’m an active member of the Association for Computing Machinery (ACM) and it’s Special Interest Group (SIG) in Computer Science Education (sigcse.org).
+In 2020 I founded the ACM SIGCSE journal club and chair the monthly Manchester meetup.
+Anyone is welcome to join, see sigcse.cs.manchester.ac.uk/join-us

 3.2 Industrial mentoring